-Beatrix is a large, shallow to intermediate level gold mining and processing operation located in the Free State Goldfields of the Witwatersrand Basin, near the town of Welkom in the Free State Province of South Africa, 240 km south-west of Johannesburg.
+Beatrix is a large, mature, shallow to intermediate level gold mining and processing operation located in the Free State goldfields of the Witwatersrand Basin, in the Lejweleputswa District Municipality, near the town of Welkom in the Free State Province of South Africa, 280km south-west of Johannesburg.

-Beatrix was one of the assets acquired by Sibanye-Stillwater when Gold Fields International completed its February 2013 unbundling transaction.
-Mining operations have been carried out in the Free State Goldfields since the 1930’s and gold has been produced at Beatrix since 1983.
+Beatrix was one of the three original assets acquired when Gold Fields International completed its unbundling transaction in February 2013.
+Mining operations have been carried out in the Free State goldfields since the 1940s and gold has been produced at Beatrix since 1983.

 At 31 December 2022, Beatrix had total surface and underground gold Mineral Reserves of 0.8Moz and Mineral Resources of 9.9Moz.
 Beatrix also holds 27Mlb of uranium resources contained in the Beisa Reef.